 Consider lender requirements

 If you have a loan or lease on your vehicle, you likely have additional car insurance requirements to think about.
 Minimum coverage does not provide any coverage for damage to your own vehicle.
-You would need to purchase full coverage, which includes comprehensive and collision coverage, for that.
-Typically, lenders and leasing companies require full coverage and may stipulate how high your deductibles can be.
+You would need to purchase full coverage, which includes comprehensive and collision coverage.
+Typically, lenders and leasing companies require full coverage and may also stipulate how high your deductibles can be.
 You may also want to consider purchasing gap insurance, which is designed to pay the difference between your vehicle’s actual value and your loan amount if your vehicle is totaled.

 Consider your individual needs

-Understanding what you are looking for in your car insurance could help you narrow down your options.
+Understanding what you are looking for in your auto insurance could help you narrow down your options.
 Budget may be your primary concern, or maybe you want a company with strong digital assets.
 You might also have a teen driver and be looking for companies that offer numerous teen discounts.
 If you have accidents, tickets or DUI convictions on your record, you may need to find a company that will insure high-risk drivers.
 Taking the time to understand your unique situation, wants and needs could help you determine what companies best fit your circumstances.